About Kent State History

 Use this site to find classmates of the former K-12 school, located for many years on the Kent Campus.

-Offers a concise summary of major milestones in the history of Kent State University, one of the most memorable Ohio colleges.
+This timeline offers a concise summary of major milestones in the history of Kent State University, one of the most memorable Ohio colleges.